yairavalos/app-eat-easier-BACK-END/README.md

 # On Branch Models
 This branch its derived from Branch Template, in order to create the Models feature and Data Base Foundations

+# On Branch End-Points
+This branch its derived from Branch Models, in order to create End-Points features This feature require serializers, views and urls